gregorio-ferreira/the_personality_trap/docs/ARCHITECTURE.md

-# Experiments Runner & Evaluation Migration Report
+# Experiments Runner & Evaluation Architecture

-This document summarises the backend migration that aligned the questionnaire experiment flow with the new `personality_trap` schema and describes how to operate, troubleshoot, and extend the implementation.
+This document summarises the backend architecture for the questionnaire experiment flow within the `personality_trap` schema and describes how to operate, troubleshoot, and extend the implementation.
 It supersedes the legacy scripts under `experiments_original/` and should be used as the canonical reference when running research experiments.

 ## 1. High-level architecture

-The updated flow has three cooperating layers:
+The experiment workflow has two cooperating layers:

 1. **Registration** – selects personas for a given model/population, builds the experiment group metadata, and inserts one row per persona repetition into